daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 ### Built in code hinting in Jupyter Notebook ###

-Press tab to see what methods you have access to, sometimes you may want to show the Jupyter original complete temporally, then click shift + space..
-Remote auto-completion server is also supported.
-You may want this to speed up the completion request handing.
-Or maybe your company want to deploy a compeltion server cluster that services everyone.
-Read following to learn how to deploy remote server.
+Press tab to see what methods you have access to, sometimes you may want to show the Jupyter original complete temporally, then click shift + space.

 ![jupyter-tabnine](https://raw.githubusercontent.com/wenmin-wu/jupyter-tabnine/master/images/demo.gif)